 A1.
 Worry not!
-A green ring around your yolk does not indicate that your eggs have gone bad or have rotten.
-The simple reason as to why you might have a green circle around your yolk is because you might have overcooked the eggs than you would have liked.
+A green ring around your yolk does not indicate that your eggs have gone bad or have rot.
+The simple reason as to why you might have a green circle around your yolk is that you might have overcooked the eggs than you would have liked.
 Next time remember to decrease the cooking time if you do not want the green circle coming!

 Q2.
 My eggs are cracking while they cook in hot water.
 How do I prevent that?